abednego-s/sorrel-docs/README.md

 # Sorrel Documentation

-This repository contains the source code for the Sorrel documentation website, which is built with [Starlight](https://starlight.astro.build) and [Astro](https://astro.build).
+This repository contains the source code for the Sorrel documentation website.

 **This repository does not contain the source code for the Sorrel application itself.**